serverless/serverless/docs/deprecations.md

 - In service configuration setting is ineffective for deprecations reported before service configuration is read.
 - `SLS_DEPRECATION_DISABLE` env var and `disabledDeprecations` configuration setting remain respected, and no errors will be thrown for mentioned deprecation coodes.

+<a name="LAMBDA_HASHING_VERSION_PROPERTY"><div>&nbsp;</div></a>

+## Property `provider.lambdaHashingVersion`

+Deprecation code: `LAMBDA_HASHING_VERSION_PROPERTY`

+Lambda version hashes were improved with a better algorithm (that fixed determinism issues), which is used by default, starting with v3.0.0.

+If you previously opted-in to use new algorithm by setting `provider.lambdaHashingVersion` to `20201221`, you can safely remove that property from your configuration to silence the deprecation.

+The old `20200924` algorithm is deprecated and it is recommended to migrate to the new version.
+In order to do that, you can follow the guide in [Functions Docs](./providers/aws/guide/functions.md#lambda-hashing-algorithm-migration).

 <a name="AwS_EVENT_BRIDGE_CUSTOM_RESOURCE_LEGACY_OPT_IN"><div>&nbsp;</div></a>

 ## AWS EventBridge lambda event triggers based on Custom Resources